-Help communities achieve greater prosperity and food security, decrease social marginalization, and improve environmental sustainability.
+Help communities achieve greater prosperity and food security, increase opportunities for youth and women, and reduce the risks of natural disasters.

 Nepal remains one of the poorest countries in the world, with nearly a third of citizens living below the national poverty line — less than U.S. $0.25 per day — and another third living on less than $2 per day.
-Half of the population are youth, and 90 percent of them are unemployed.
-The country is also at high risk of earthquakes and floods.
+Frequent natural disasters like earthquake and floods are especially devastating to families with few resources to protect themselves and recover.
+Half of Nepal's population are youth, and 90 percent of them are unemployed.
+Young women must often work at home or marry early, preventing them from finishing school and keeping families locked in a cycle of poverty.

-- Agriculture & Food: Improving incomes of smallholder farmers by expanding access to financial services and supporting production of high-value crops like ginger, cardamom and potato
+- Agriculture & Food: Improving incomes of smallholder farmers with the production of high-value crops like ginger, cardamom and potato

-- Women & Gender: Teaching financial literacy so women can develop and expand microenterprises
+- Women & Gender: Teaching financial literacy so women can develop and expand their small businesses

 All stories about Nepal